kboy-silvergym/ARKit-Emperor/README.md

 ## Business Card

-If you get the error (`Make sure that all reference images are greater than 100 pixels and have a positive physical size in meters.`), Check below stack overflow. https://stackoverflow.com/questions/49006651/invalid-reference-image-arkit-1-5
+If you get the error (`Make sure that all reference images are greater than 100 pixels and have a positive physical size in meters.`), Check below the stack overflow. https://stackoverflow.com/questions/49006651/invalid-reference-image-arkit-1-5

 ## Face